priyagund/Power-Function-Application/README.md

-#ASSIGNMEN 4: Application for Power calculator.
+#ASSIGNMENT 4: Application for Power calculator.